frialey63/org.pjp.winkey4mac.bindings/README.md

 Update site:
 `http://download.pjp.org/updates/winkey4mac`

-To Build on JDK 1.8:
+To build on JDK 1.8:
 run: `mvn clean install`

 To perform manual install copy the build artifacts into the `eclipse/dropins` directory and restart Eclipse: